 For analyzing seasonal patterns of submissions in the passive-surveillance program, we looked at the months of when the tick specimens were received for identification.
 For some submissions, there were no dates of when the ticks were found by the citizen but typically the length of time between the citizen's discovery and when the specimen was received for identification was short.
 We first looked at the frequency of the months in which the ticks submissions were received for the collective tick community across 1900-2017 and then by decades.
 We then investigated the seasonality of the five major tick species individually.
 For some of the submissions, information of the life-stage (larvae, nymphs, and adults) was included.
 We then explored if the distribution of the monthly submissions for the life-stages for the major tick species.

+Tick vegetation

+For a small subset of these data (1989-1990, TRL) the vegetation associated with the tick encounter were also recorded.
+We defined the vegetation types as brush, ecotone, forest, managed, and pasture.

 Host Associations